oslabs-beta/cssexy/NOTES.md

 # COMMIT, PR, ETC. NOTES

 Commit notes:

+  keith_2024-04-04:
+    target port (e.g. 8000 for Backtrack) can be obtained programatically after linking cssxe in a target repo and adding the 'sexy' script described below to the package.json of the target repo. and running cssxe by running npm run sexy from the target repo (after running the target repo in its own node process as usual.)
   keith_2024-03-28_npmLink:
     npm link working.
     cssxe can now be run from inside of another repo.